-Open Joint-Stock Company First Power Generating Company on the Wholesale Energy Market (JSC OGK-1, or the "Company") was established on 23 March 2005 within the framework of the Russian electricity sector restructuring in accordance with Resolution No. 1254-r adopted by the Russian Federation Government on 1 September 2003.
+Open Joint-Stock Company First Power Generating Company on the Wholesale Energy Market (JSC OGK-1, or the "Company") was established on 23 March 2005 within the framework of the Russian electricity industry restructuring in accordance with Resolution No. 1254-r adopted by the Russian Federation Government on 1 September 2003.

-The OGK-1 Group's (the "Group") primary activities are generation and sale of electricity and heat energy, including re-sale of purchased power.
-The Group primarily consists of the following power stations (branches): Permskaya GRES, Nizhnevartovskaya GRES, Urengoyskaya GRES, Iriklinskaya GRES, Kashirskaya GRES, and Verkhnetagilskaya GRES (see also Establishment of the Group).
+The OGK-1 Group's (the "Group") consists of JSC OGK-1 with the following power stations: Permskaya GRES, Urengoyskaya GRES, Iriklinskaya GRES, Kashirskaya GRES, and Verkhnetagilskaya GRES, 100% subsidiary CJSC Nizhnevartovskaya GRES and two servicing subsidiaries (see also Establishment and restructuring of the Group).